 When the weather is warm and sunny, the best feeling in the world is ditching your Jeep Wrangler’s hardtop and going for a drive.
+There are so many fine occasions to go alfresco in your Jeep.
 Just imagine the feeling of sunshine warming your skin and a fresh breeze ruffling your hair.
 Now tell us you aren’t itching to head out for a drive!
 Of course, if your Jeep’s hardtop is still locked in place, it’s a bit harder to just grab your keys and go.
 One of the best parts of owning a Wrangler is the convertibility; however, if you don’t have help or a good Jeep hoist, it can be impossible to remove the hardtop on your own.
 Don’t delay your drive and miss out on another beautiful day of adventure.
 Here are a few tips from the TopLift Pros team for removing a Jeep hardtop.

 So, here’s the thing.
 It’s not impossible to remove a hardtop without help.
 It is, however, not something we recommend trying without the appropriate equipment.
 Wrangler hardtops aren’t particularly heavy or overly difficult to disengage—but they are big and bulky, which is what makes solo removal so complicated.
 We understand the frustration.
 It’s easy to go around and unscrew the bolts at each attachment point and, if applicable, disengage any lights or electrical components built into your hardtop.
 From there, it should be easy to just slide your hardtop off, store it safely in your garage, and hit the road.
 Right?